Red Mountain AVA: Wines

-100 point wines
+100 Point Wines

 Many of Washington's cult wines are produced from Cabernet Sauvignon grapes grown in this AVA including the 2002, 2003 and 2005 Quilceda Creek Vintners Cabernet Sauvignon, which scored the rare 100 point wine rating from Robert Parker's The Wine Advocate.
 At the time, only 15 other wines in the US had received this designation, all made from California grapes.
 Only five other previous vintages have received consecutive perfect scores in The Wine Advocate's publishing history.
-The Quilceda Creek wines were blends from three Red Mountain vineyards-Ciel du Cheval, Klipsun, and Tapteil-and one vineyard from the nearby Horse Heaven Hills AVA.
+The Quilceda Creek wines were blends from three Red Mountain vineyards, Ciel du Cheval, Klipsun, and Tapteil, and one vineyard in adjoining Horse Heaven Hills viticultural area.

 Future growth

-In the early 21st century, the reputation of Red Mountain AVA has helped foster an era of growth for the appellation.
-Like most wine growing regions in Eastern Washington, Red Mountain is in the rain shadow of the Cascade Range.
-Irrigation is essential to wine growing, with water rights being tightly controlled by Washington's Department of Ecology.
-In the past, this has limited commercial growth and the opening of new wineries in the area though these restrictions may be lightened in the future.
+In the early 21st century, the reputation of Red Mountain AVA has bolstered an era of growth for the appellation.
+Like most wine growing regions in Eastern Washington, Red Mountain is in the rain shadow of the Cascade Range making irrigation essential with water rights controlled by the state's Department of Ecology.
+In the past, this limited commercial growth and the opening of new wineries in the area though restrictions may be reduced in the future.
 In anticipation of future growth, a committee of local grape growers was formed to promote the development of the area's roads and infrastructure.